tenatek/aniame/README.md

 * the `schema` to index.
 * optionally, `descriptorProperties`, an array of strings, the names of the properties whose values should be collected from the indexed descriptors.

-`IndexingResult`s have one property, `indexes`, an object whose properties are the various indexes specified within `indexAs` throughout the schema.
+`IndexingResult`s is an object whose properties are the various indexes specified within `indexAs` throughout the schema.

 Each index is an array of objects, which represent the descriptors that belong to the index.
 For each descriptor, there will be a `path` and `data` object, where the `descriptorProperties` for the descriptor are stored.